Kęstutis: Co-ruler of Lithuania

 Kęstutis employed different military as well as diplomatic means in his struggle on the western borders of the Grand Duchy of Lithuania.
 In 1349, to avoid further clashes with the Teutonic Order, he started negotiations with Pope Clement VI for the Christianization of Lithuania, receiving promises for royal crowns for him and his sons.
 Algirdas willingly remained aside of the business and was concerned with the order in the Ruthenian part of the state.
-The intermediary in the negotiations, Polish King Casimir III, made an unexpected assault on Volhynia and Brest in October 1349 that ruined the Kęstutis's plan.
+The intermediary in the negotiations, Polish King Casimir III, made an unexpected assault on Volhynia and Brest in October 1349 that ruined Kęstutis's plan.
 During the Polish-Lithuanian war for Volhynia, King Louis I of Hungary made a peace agreement with Kęstutis on 15 August 1351, according to which Kęstutis obliged himself to accept Christianity and provide the Kingdom of Hungary with military aid, in exchange for the royal crown.
 The agreement was approved with a pagan ritual by Kęstutis to convince the other side.
 In fact, Kęstutis had no intentions to comply with the agreement and ran away on their road to Buda.

 In crusaders' captivity

-In March 1361, Kęstutis along with his son Patrikas and brother - Grand Duke of Lithuania Algirdas destroyed and took over Teutonic Eckersberg and Johannisburg castles.
-Small squad of Teutonic knights which was returning from the failed military campaign against Lithuania, attacked the military camp of Kęstutis and Algirdas near the Ublik (Wobel) lake.
+In March 1361, Kęstutis along with his son Patrikas and his brother Algirdas destroyed and took over the Teutonic Eckersberg and Johannisburg castles.
+A small squad of Teutonic knights which was returning from the failed, attacked the camp of Kęstutis and Algirdas near the Ublik (Wobel) lake.
 After a skirmish Kęstutis, who was captured by the crusaders, was detained in Malbork Castle.
-Kęstutis, being over 60 years old at the time, was only defeated only by a third experienced knight who attacked him.
+Kęstutis, being over 60 years old at the time, was only defeated by a third experienced knight who attacked him.
 Negotiations regarding Kęstutis's liberation were arranged two times but without results.
-The ransom, which crusaders asked for Kęstutis, was most likely too high.
+The ransom, which the crusaders asked for Kęstutis, was most likely too high.
 Kęstutis managed to escape from captivity about half a year later.
 He, with the help of his servant Alfas, broke a hole in a three meter-thick wall and left the castle by horses dressed up as Teutonic knights.
 The escape was well planned and it is assumed that Algirdas and Birutė, Kęstutis's wife, greatly contributed to the planned escape.